 3. Agile Model

-Agile development model is a type of incremental model where the software is developed in incremental, rapid cycles.
+The agile development model is a type of incremental model where the software is developed in incremental, rapid cycles.
 This produces small incremental releases with each release building on previous functionality.
-These releases are thoroughly tested to ensure software equality and the model is commonly used for time critical applications.
+These releases are thoroughly tested to ensure software equality and the model is commonly used for time-critical applications.

-It helps in rapid and continuous delivery of useful software which ensures customer satisfaction.
-This model promotes constant interaction between customers, developers and testers, and even facilitates face-to-face conversation.
+It helps in the rapid and continuous delivery of useful software which ensures customer satisfaction.
+This model promotes constant interaction between customers, developers, and testers, and even facilitates face-to-face conversation.